zyradyl-moe/archive.zyradyl.moe/_posts/2015-08-16-Icinga2-Tutorial-Part-2.md

     captor zyradyl #

-Note that in your case, you may see one or two warning messages, but if it pertains to files already existing, don't worry about it, I also clipped all the output that [Icinga2][6] spits out when it restarts in order to save space.
+Note that in your case, you may see one or two warning messages, but if it pertains to files already existing, don’t worry about it, I also clipped all the output that [Icinga2][6] spits out when it restarts in order to save space.
 These posts are long enough as it is.
 After restarting, if you check the website for your master node, you will see a whole bunch of new information.